-Your complaint will receive attention under one of the two stages of the complaints procedure listed below.
+Your complaint will receive attention under one of the three stages of our complaints procedure listed below.
 You are encouraged to highlight your issue quickly to enable a speedy resolution.

-If you are unhappy with the response you receive as a result of the investigation, please let us know and your complaint will be investigated at the next level.
+If you are unhappy with the response you receive as a result of any investigation, please let us know and your complaint will be investigated at the next level.

 A Director will investigate your complaint and report their findings to you within 10 working days of us receiving you complaint.
 You will normally receive a letter explaining the findings of the investigation.

 The Chief Executive (National Park Officer) will deal with the investigation of complaints which have already been considered at Stage 1, or are matters of such a serious nature that they warrant an investigation at this level.
 You will normally receive a response within 20 working days, to enable a more comprehensive investigation to take place if necessary.